yanshay/SpoolEase/README.md

 SpoolEase is a smart add-on system for Bambu Lab 3D printers that adds intelligence and control to every filament spool.

+**For the most up to date information please check [spoolease.io](https://www.spoolease.io)**

 It features:
 - NFC tags for automatic spool identification
-- [**Comprehensive spool inventory management system**](https://docs.spoolease.io/docs/quickstart/inventory-ui-intro) - keeping your spools organized
+- [**Comprehensive spool inventory management system**](https://www.spoolease.io/docs/quickstart/inventory-ui-intro) - keeping your spools organized
-- [**Precise Filament Weight Tracking**](https://docs.spoolease.io/docs/full-guide/spool-weight-tracking) using (1) weight scale, (2) print usage monitoring, and (3) a smart workflow - so you can tell how much filament is available in every spool
+- [**Precise Filament Weight Tracking**](https://www.spoolease.io/docs/full-guide/spool-weight-tracking) using (1) weight scale, (2) print usage monitoring, and (3) a smart workflow - so you can tell how much filament is available in every spool
+- [**Custom Bambu Studio](https://www.spoolease.io/docs/full-guide/custom-bambustudio) - an enhanced Bambu Studio with new features to take advantage of SpoolEase information, as well as hosted SpoolEase application inside the slicer [video](https://www.youtube.com/watch?v=ftYzWrAR-4w)
-- [**Storage System Management**](https://docs.spoolease.io/docs/full-guide/storage-system) - quickly find where your spools are using NFC based location tracking and seamless workflow to keep location information up to date
+- [**Storage System Management**](https://www.spoolease.io/docs/full-guide/storage-system) - quickly find where your spools are using NFC based location tracking and seamless workflow to keep location information up to date
 - **Automatic slot configuration** for material, color, pressure advance (K)
-- [**Printers Monitoring**](https://docs.spoolease.io/docs/full-guide/printers-monitoring) - the essentials for monitoring printers, prints progress and AMS units status
+- [**Printers Monitoring**](https://www.spoolease.io/docs/full-guide/printers-monitoring) - the essentials for monitoring printers, prints progress and AMS units status
-- [**Configurable Dashboard**](https://docs.spoolease.io/docs/full-guide/dashboard) - get the big picture of your spools inventory
+- [**Configurable Dashboard**](https://www.spoolease.io/docs/full-guide/dashboard) - get the big picture of your spools inventory
-- [**Virtual Spool Label**](https://docs.spoolease.io/docs/quickstart/view-tag-info) for viewing spool info on your mobile device
+- [**Virtual Spool Label**](https://www.spoolease.io/docs/quickstart/view-tag-info) for viewing spool info on your mobile device
 - Import and support for Bambu Lab Spools RFID tag
-- Software support for OpenPrintTag (see support scope in [Register OpenPrintTag Spools](https://docs.spoolease.io/docs/quickstart/register-openprinttag-spools))
+- Software support for OpenPrintTag (see support scope in [Register OpenPrintTag Spools](https://www.spoolease.io/docs/quickstart/register-openprinttag-spools))
 - Compatibility with your slicer filament settings
 - Even serves as **backup for your pressure advance settings** (for when the printer loses them — and yes, it happens)